phalcon-orphanage/docs/ja/reference/tutorial-invo-3.rst

 Tutorial 4: Using CRUDs
 =======================

 Backends usually provides forms to allow users to manipulate data.
 Continuing the explanation of INVO, we now address the creation of CRUDs, a very common task that Phalcon will facilitate you using forms, validations, paginators and more.

 CRUDを使用した作業
 ---------------------
-Most options that manipulate data (companies, products and types of products), were developed using a basic and common CRUD_ (Create, Read, Update and Delete).
+Most options that manipulate data in INVO (companies, products and types of products), were developed using a basic and common CRUD_ (Create, Read, Update and Delete).
 Each CRUD contains the following files:

 .. code-block:: bash

     invo/
         app/
-            app/controllers/
+            controllers/
                 ProductsController.php
-            app/models/
+            models/
                 Products.php
-            app/views/
+            forms/
+                ProductsForm.php
+            views/
                 products/
-                    edit.phtml
-                    index.phtml
-                    new.phtml
-                    search.phtml
+                    edit.volt
+                    index.volt
+                    new.volt
+                    search.volt

 Each controller has the following actions: